July Uprising: Non-cooperation movement

-Asif Mahmud, a coordinator of the Anti-Discrimination Students Movement, announced that their march to Dhaka had been rescheduled to 5 August, instead of 6 August.
+Asif Mahmud, a coordinator of Students Against Discrimination, announced that its march to Dhaka had been rescheduled for 5 August.
 He called on protesters and civilians nationwide to march toward the capital and participate in civil disobedience.
 Several former Bangladesh Army officers, including former chief of staff Iqbal Karim Bhuiyan, held a press briefing urging soldiers to return to camps and refrain from getting involved in the political crisis or being used against civilians.

-Retired Brig.
-Gen. M. Sakhawat Hossain stated that there was significant unease among the troops, which likely pressured the chief of army staff as soldiers were deployed and witnessing the events.
-Retired officers, including Brig.
-Gen. Mohammad Shahedul Anam Khan, defied the curfew on Monday and took to the streets, with Khan noting that the army did not intervene.
-In response to calls for a march to Dhaka, DMP Commissioner Habibur Rahman warned of zero tolerance, stating that legal action would be taken against curfew violators.
+Retired Brigadier General M. Sakhawat Hossain said there was significant unease among the troops, which likely pressured the chief of army staff as soldiers were deployed and witnessing the events.
+Retired officers, including Brigadier General Mohammad Shahedul Anam Khan, defied the curfew on Monday and took to the streets, with Khan noting that the army did not intervene.
+In response to calls for a march to Dhaka, DMP Commissioner Habibur Rahman warned of zero tolerance, saying legal action would be taken against curfew violators.

-The Anti-discrimination Students Movement rejected the curfew and encouraged everyone to march towards the Ganabhaban and Prime minister's office.
+Students Against Discrimination rejected the curfew and encouraged everyone to march towards the Ganabhaban and Prime minister's office.

-In the morning of 5 August 2024, units of the Dhaka Metropolitan Police and Armed Police Battalion did Chankharpul massacre to hold the area of Dhaka and disperse the approaching participants of the Long March to Dhaka, at first the police were firing tear gas, sound grenades, and rubber bullets.
-However, some like constable Md.
-Sujon Hossain. of the Armed Police Battalion, would fire live bullets indiscriminately at the protestors, leading to the deaths of seven people.
+In the morning of 5 August 2024, units of the Dhaka Metropolitan Police and Armed Police Battalion committed the Chankharpul massacre to hold the area of Dhaka and disperse the approaching participants of the Long March to Dhaka.
+At first the police fired tear gas, sound grenades, and rubber bullets.
+Later, constable Md.
+Sujon Hossain of the Armed Police Battalion, fired live bullets indiscriminately at the protesters, leading to the deaths of seven people.

 Reports indicated Sheikh Hasina had been moved to a secure location.
 On the same day, up to 135 people, including 24 police officers, were killed during protests.